Dizzydz99/ECEM202A_project/docs/report.md

 (2) Model Analysis:

 The model performance is evaluated given the previous gyro reading or estimation, current accelerometer and magnetometer readings.
 One step result is shown in the following.
-One step estimation can reduce the gyro usage to 50%, and can accuratelt track the real gyro readings.
+One step estimation can reduce the gyro usage to 50%, and can accurately track the real gyro readings.

 ![gyro_emulation](media/gyro_emulation.png)